WHO WE ARE

 Are you a local restaurant owner, chef, food distributor interested in locally grown produce produced by community members, local students, and volunteers working to change their lives?

 Call us today!
-We have Master Gardeners volunteers on site through the OSU Extension Office - Knox County, as well as local teachers, scientists, and ecologists.
+We have Master Gardener volunteers available through the OSU Extension Office - Knox County, as well as local teachers, scientists, and ecologists on our board of directors.

 We also serve the needs of our local court system by providing horticultural job training to those serving community hours.